tjarratt/go-best-practices/README.md

 * [ ] configuration (port, log server, stats server)
 * [ ] panic handler (middleware?)
 * [ ] find a better name for "domain" package (h/t to Dave Cheney)

+#notes
+* I prefer using `gvt` to manage my dependencies, but you may prefer `godep`, or just doing it by hand.
+So long as you keep your dependencies tracked, make it easy to setup new development environments and bump dependencies regularly, you should be fine.